If you live in a hail-prone region, you’ll want to ask these questions when searching for the best type of roof for hail:

-- What type of warranty does the roof have?
+- What is the best type of roof for hail?

-The UL2218 test measures a roof’s ability to withstand the impact of steel balls dropped from varying heights.
-Based on the results, roofs are certified as Class 1, Class 2, Class 3 or Class 4.
+Based on the results, roofing products are certified as Class 1, Class 2, Class 3, or Class 4.

 If you’re in a hail-prone region, a roof with a Class 4 rating for hail impact is a must.

-How is the roof rated for high winds?
+How is the roof rated for high winds and wind uplift?

 Where there is hail, there is wind.
 Hail forms in the powerful wind updrafts of thunderstorms, and the stronger the winds, the larger the hailstones.

-In addition to looking for a roof with a Class 4 rating for hail, homeowners should also look for a roof that meets the high-velocity hurricane zone requirements of Miami-Dade county.
+In addition to looking for a roof with a Class 4 rating for hail, homeowners should also look for a roof that meets the high-velocity hurricane zone requirements of Miami-Dade County.
 Why?
-Miami-Dade County in Florida has the strictest building codes in the nation due to the constant landfall from hurricanes.
+Miami-Dade County in Florida has the strictest building codes in the nation due to its high frequency of hurricanes.
 Even if you don’t reside in Florida, you’ll want to find a roof that can withstand hurricane-force winds.

 How long does the roof last?